ipfs-inactive/examples/examples/fgallery/README.md

 Fgallery reqires a few dependencies to work, on Ubuntu 14.04 I needed:

 ```
-Perl, with the following modulesi (which can be installed from CPAN):
+Perl, with the following modules (which can be installed from CPAN):
    Image::ExifTool
    JSON